Obamacare vs Trumpcare: Will Trump be Able to Repeal the ACA?

 - Kids can stay on their parent’s health insurance plan until they reach 26 years old.
 That’s up from age 18 or 21, depending on the state.

-- Thanks to more equitable distribution of costs, more Americans have been insured than at any other point in U.S. history.
+- More Americans have been insured than at any other point in U.S. history, thanks to more equitable distribution of costs,

 Cons of Obamacare